How to tile a wall

 - Wear safety goggles and a dust mask to protect you from flying fragments and sharp edges when cutting tiles.

-Once you have planned the tiles, prepared the wall and fixed your timber battens, lay whole tiles first by following these steps.
+Once you’ve planned the tiles, prepared the wall and fixed your timber battens, lay whole tiles first by following these steps.

 Place your first tile into the corner, pressing its edges against the corners and the whole tile firmly against the wall.
-Then add a tile above it and one next to the original tile, spacing them initially by eye and pushing them firmly into the adhesive.
+Then add a tile above it and one next to the original tile pushing them firmly into the adhesive using a twisting action.

-Wipe off any splashes of adhesive with a damp sponge as you go - if you let it dry it'll be very difficult to take off.
+Wipe off any adhesive from the tiles with a damp sponge as you go – if you let it dry it’ll be very difficult to take off.

 Top tip - applying mosaic tiles

-When applying mosaic tiles to the wall, hold a piece of board over the tiles while the adhesive is wet.
-Tap lightly with a wooden mallet.
+When applying mosaic tiles to the wall, hold a piece of board over the tiles while the adhesive is wet and tap the board lightly with a rubber mallet.
 This will give the tiles a flat, even finish.
-Or you could use a rubber grout float to flatten the tiles.

-Some mosaics are set at different heights, in which case you should use your hand to ensure they are all individually bedded into the adhesive.
+Some mosaics are set at different heights, in which case you should use your hand to ensure they're all individually bedded into the adhesive.